K-minutti/utils/email/README.md

 In your html template file, use {name}, {linkedin_url}, and {mentoring_track} to indicate where the 'Name', 'LinkedIn URL', and 'Mentoring track' should be placed in the email.

+TODO:
+Update such that the only inputs are the following Subject
+CVS
+Text - with {variables}

 ## Libraries Used

 - `pandas`: Used to read and manage data from CSV files.